-Students will submit application information via an internal web portal created by TN Tech Information Technology.
+Students will submit application information via email to the DPD Director.
 The application can be submitted at any time prior to advising week during fall or spring semesters.
 Dr. Anderson will email each student who is eligible to apply to upper division to remind them of the process and timeframe for submission.
 A statement of professional goals should be attached to the application.
-This should be typed and include: your professional goals and why you have selected nutrition as your program of study.
+This should be typed and include: your professional goals and why you have selected nutrition and dietetics as your program of study.
 This document should be limited to no more than 2 double-spaced pages and be free of grammatical errors.